The Trust-Forum project

 Each message should, like a wiki, have its own history.

-version, but users can still find out what had been written by
+new version, but users can still find out what had been written by

 exploring the history.